 Material issue identified Indicate whether risk or opportunity Rationale for identifying the risk/ opportunity Approach to adapt or mitigate Positive/ Negative Implications 1.
-GHG Emissions Risk Reducing greenhouse gas (GHG) emissions is a vital component of a larger sustainability plan to mitigate the impact of climate change.
-Steadily increasing revenues of the Foods business driven by Volume Growth means that manufacturing capacities will be continually expanded with resultant impact on GHG emissions. process of measuring GHG emissions and identification of ways to enable reduction.
-We will evaluate new ways and technologies Negative - • To set up improved and efficient systems and processes to reduce the GHG Emissions. • Increased Operational costs in short term. • Regulatory Implications.
-2. Waste Management Opportunity Waste management infrastructure has an important role in delivering sustainable development.
-ATFL has a robust collection and recycling process already in place with an intent to reduce plastic consumption.
-We also practice collection and disposal of waste edible oils and food products in safe manner.
-Positive - • The plastic waste generated is collected back and recycled safely. • ATFL's efforts are Directed towards low waste generation in the operations.
-3. Water Management Risk most of its finished products.
-The We are supporting various initiatives towards water management & harvesting.
-Rainwater harvesting is being practiced at all manufacturing locations.
-We are also practicing reduction in raw water usage in manufacturing.
-Negative - • No financial implication is foreseen in the near future. • We are taking efforts to ensure efficient water management to avoid it becoming an unsolvable issue.
+GHG Emissions Risk emissions is a vital component of a larger sustainability plan to mitigate the impact of climate change.
+Steadily increasing revenues of the Foods business driven by Volume Growth means implementing ways to enable reduction.
+We are in process of evaluating new ways and technologies Negative - • To set up improved and efficient systems and processes to reduce the GHG Emissions. • Increased Operational costs in short term. • Regulatory Implications 2.
+Waste Management Opportunity important role in delivering sustainable development.
+ATFL has a robust collection and recycling Plastic waste is being disposed of through PCB approved recycling vendor.
+We monitor all wastes in our manufacturing units and the wastes are within permissible limits as laid down by the regulators.
+Positive - • The plastic waste generated is collected back and recycled safely. • ATFL's efforts are directed towards low waste generation in the operations.
+3. Water Management Risk We are supporting various initiatives towards water management & harvesting.
+Rain water harvesting is being practiced at all manufacturing locations.
+We are also practicing reduction in raw water usage in manufacturing Neutral- No financial implication is foreseen in the nearfuture.
+We are putting efforts to ensure efficient water management to avoid it becoming an unsolvable issue.
 4. Energy Management Opportunity Energy management reduces costs while reducing the risk of energy scarcity.
 Effective energy management reduces the GHGs emissions and protects the environment.
 We measure the facility's current energy consumption and identify opportunities to decrease energy consumption.
 Processes and Systems are in place to ensure maximum energy efficiency and this will be continuously improved.
 ATFL's Energy efficiency initiatives include implementation of energy efficient lighting fixtures, retrofitting high efficiency motors and installation of variable frequency drives at all manufacturing units.
-Positive - • Any cost put for improving the energy management system will fetch positive outcomes and reduced cost in the long run. • It will bring down the GHG emissions.
+Positive - • Any cost put for improving the energy management system will fetch positive out comes and reduced cost in the long run. • It will bring down the GHG emissions.

 Material issue identified Indicate whether risk or opportunity Rationale for identifying the risk/ opportunity Approach to adapt or mitigate Positive/ Negative Implications 5.
 Employees Health & Safety Risk Health and safety impact company's practice as a responsible organization.
 Effective H&S performance also assists in attracting and retaining quality talent.
-This can also lead to decreased Productivity.
-We have effective health and safety practices deployed in accordance with our policies on health and safety.
-Several efforts and initiatives have been put in place to ensure employee health and safety.
-Negative - Any cost put towards employee health and safety will yield positive results in the long term.
-6. Human Rights Risk Changing regulations around human rights pose as a challenge.
-We have all the relevant policies to mitigate the challenges of human rights and track any issues related to child labour, forced labour, involuntary labour &, sexual harassment.
+This can also lead to decreased Productivity We have effective health and safety practices deployed in accordance with our policies on health and safety.
+Several efforts and initiatives have been put in place to ensure employees' health and safety.
+Neutral - Any cost put towards Employees' health and safety will yield positive results in the long term.
+6. Human Rights Risk Changing regulations around human rights pose as a challenge We have all the relevant policies to mitigate the challenges of human rights and track any issues related to child labour, forced labour, involuntary labour &, sexual harassment.
 We also maintain harmonious working environment with the workers at our factories and address their concerns through interactions and discussions.
-Negative - Any violation can lead to severe reputational risk and financial risk for the organization due to any punitive actions by r e g u l a t o r s / l e g a l authority.
-7. Labour Practices Risk Changing regulations around labour practices pose as a challenge.
-We have put in substantial effort to ensure that we comply with all requirements of labour law and do beyond it as well.
+Negative - Any violation can lead to severe reputational risk and financial risk for the organization due to any punitive actions by the regulators/legal authority.
+7. Labour Practices Risk Changing regulations around labour practices pose as a challenge We have put in substantial efforts to ensure that we comply with all the requirements of labour law and do beyond it as well.
 Negative - Workplace incidents related to employee's health and safety can result in litigation and plant shutdown, impact reputation and attract fines from the regulator.
-8. Climate Change Risk Disposable plastic in packaging of FMCG products is a major reason for greenhouse gas emissions and this component needs monitoring, control, and reduction.
-Climate Change can have adverse impact on our business in long run.
-We have initiated well documented process and executed agreement with the certified Vendor to ensure compliance with the Extended Producer Responsibility (EPR) defined under the Plastic Waste Management Rules to ensure collection and disposal of post-consumer Multi-layer and Non-Multilayer plastic packaging waste.
-Negative - Increased Cost under taken to mitigate the impact of climate change.
+8. Climate Change Risk documented process undertaken to mitigate